puct9/puct9.github.io/about.md

 ## Other than that

-I love to make things, and the most magical stuff appear here.
+I love to make things, and the stuff I deem most interesting appear here.